bfitzy2142/NET4901-SP-SDLENS/README.md

 #### Optional
 - Mininet
-We have used the Mininet VM to emulate a SDN network.
+    - The Mininet VM was used to emulate SDN networks in the development of SDLENS.
+    - Any SDN can be used provided it uses an OpenDaylight controller.

 ### Installing
 Preface: All commands will assuem a linux operating system.